gearglow/ReptiliaWithATwist/The List.md

 Time, such as it was in the Afterlife, passed in a blur.
-(And frequently with an '80s rock backing track, courtesy of Janet.)
+(And frequently with an '80s rock-inspired backing track, courtesy of Janet.)

 It wasn't all training, either.
 Since it *was* the Afterlife, after all, Harry could meet with other dead people.
 She got to train with some of the greatest witches and wizards who ever lived, and several mundane masters as well.
 But she also got to spend time with her parents.